Milegmiao/riscv-dsp/docs/Haawking-IDE/Haawking-IDE.rst

 Haawking IDE
 ============

-Haawking™ IDE now provides the embedded development market with one toolset using a single debugger instance to program and debug any of Beijing Haakwing Technology Co., Ltd's RISC-V DSPs using JTAG or HX-LINK debug interfaces.
+Haawking™ IDE now provides the RISC-V DSP development market with one toolset using a single debugger instance to program and debug any of Beijing Haakwing Technology Co., Ltd's RISC-V DSPs using JTAG or HX-LINK debug interfaces.

 V0.5.0